dev-slater/Space-Invaders/readme.md

 After doing research on how to best layout the functions, I used a grid method to cycle through the invaders and track whether or not they run into our space ship.

+the controls are very simple, press play and begin to move with the right and left arrow keys, shoot with space key

 There is a win state and a lose state

 win state is when all of the invaders are destroyed before reaching the bottom of the grid